About

 All the Things We Grieve is an Exeter City of Literature Compact Commission and can be watched here

+Exodus will be published as part of a collection of writings about Dartmoor by Slate Publishing.
 Natalie’s first play Metal Remains, written for and produced by Theatre West in Bristol, was shortlisted for the Meyer Whitworth Prize.
 Her next full length play, Coasting, was developed, commissioned and produced by Bristol Old Vic.
 Her short play Scottish Kiss was for Paines Plough’s Come to Where I’m From, Wild Doves was for Bristol Old Vic’s Short Fuses season.
 Rift; produced by the Brewhouse Theatre Taunton was awarded the Inspire mark as part of the Cultural Olympiad 2012.
 Exodus was part of Box of Tricks Word: Play/NWxSW tour.
 Oxygen for Dreadnought South West toured along the route of the Great 1913 Women’s Suffrage Pilgrimage from Land’s End to Hyde Park, premiering at St Just Town Hall, whilst also touring to Theatre Royal Plymouth, Rougemont Gardens in Exeter, Teignmouth, Yelde Hall Chippenham, The Orange Tree in Richmond.
 Natalie’s next play for Dreadnought South West was The Cause, which toured across the South West in 2018.
 It was part of Arts Council England’s Strategic Touring Programme and is published by Methuen & Co.

-Collaborations include; Etch for Exim Dance, This City’s Centre for Blind Ditch.
+Collaborations include; Etch for Exim Dance, This Citys Centre for Blind Ditch.
 Electric Spaces, for In Other Words, where she was also project lead.
 Natalie’s writing career was ignited by participating in the Hall for Cornwall’s Responses Project in 2006/07.
 Her work centre stages women and LGBTQIA+ characters and voices.

 In 2018 and 2019 she was awarded Arts Council England South West Project Grants funding to develop RnD projects on The Sound, a new play about young queer lives in Plymouth.
 This project also supported on a wider level young queer artists in the South West and has led to the first Rainbow Trail at RAMM.
 Development work took place at Theatre Royal, Plymouth.
 Blessed was developed and supported by the Traverse Theatre, Edinburgh as part of their Open Submissions programme 2019, and was part of the First Stages Festival in November 2019.